ifesdjeen/ifesdjeen.github.com/articles/community_is_future.md

 Whereas that satement is not applicable to everything in the world, it is applicable to community.
 We've been doing user groups starting with 2008.
 In different cities, dedicated to different technologies.
-Mostly because I moved so many times in my life, I didn't have a chance to bootstrap the next event on the solid foundation of some core group.
+Mostly because I moved so many times in my life, I never had a chance to bootstrap the next event on the solid foundation of some core group.

-Having just 5-10 people who're willing to get together on a regular basis (they don't have to be there on each and every event) is already great.
+__Having just 5-10 people__ who're willing to get together on a regular basis (they don't have to be there on each and every event) is already great.
 After a couple of years, your network will extend and more people will attend the events you organise.
 It may be